 Bet on Belmont Stakes

-The third and final leg of the famous Triple Crown race is coming up on the weekend of June 6-8.
-Following the Kentucky Derby and the Preakness Stakes, the race, also known as “The Test of the Champions” will take place at Belmont Park in New York.
-The main event will take place on June 6, 2020.
+The third and final leg of the famous Triple Crown race usually takes place on the weekend of June 6-8.
+Following the Kentucky Derby and the Preakness Stakes, the race, also known as “The Test of the Champions” takes place at Belmont Park in New York each year.
+However, due to unforeseen circumstances, the Kentucky Derby has been postponed this year to September 5, 2020, which made the Belmont Stakes also change dates.
+This year, the main event will take place on June 20, 2020.
+This is the first time in the history of the Triple Crown that the Belmont Stakes will be the first leg – followed by the Kentucky Derby and Preakness – instead of the last leg.

 This is the oldest race of the three and usually determines the Triple Crown winner if a horse manages to finish first in all the races.
 There have only been 13 horses to gain that title, including Justify in 2018.
 This year, the horse to finish first at the Kentucky Derby was disqualified for fault, and the winning title went to Country House.
 However, due to illness, the horse did not compete at the following race, Preakness Stakes, making it impossible to have Triple Crown winner for 2019.

 That does not make the race and betting on Belmont Stakes less interesting, especially with horses like Tacitus, who finished first at the Kentucky Derby, and War of Will, winner of the Preakness Stakes, among the line-up.